1952 Bentley “Crewe” Special £79,995

 According to the Bentley Driver’s Club the car should be insured for £100,000 as that is its probable replacement cost!

 For more information on this totally unique car, text or call John on 07909 231414.

-We are currently upgrading the spec of this car to include, windscreen, wipers, aero screens, new mohair hood and frame, spots, hunting light, leather bonnet straps and vintage Bosche horn.
+We have recently upgraded the spec of this car to include, windscreen, wipers, wind deflectors, aero screens, new mohair hood and frame, spots, hunting light, leather bonnet straps and vintage Bosche horn.

 Vintage Bentleys were produced in Cricklewood between 1919 and 1931, by a small company headed by W.O.
 Bentley, a designer revered still throughout the automotive industry.
 In just ten years of existence, the factory won the LeMans 24 hour race no less than five times, and became so successful that other manufacturers refused to compete against them.
 They specialised in “Fast Gentlemen’s Sports Cars”, but also made grand carriages capable of speeds in excess of 100mph in complete silence.
 It was the introduction of their greatest machine, the 8 litre (the successor to the Speed Six), that persuaded Rolls Royce to purchase the company in 1931.